-Chorizo chili is a fun spin on a classic chili recipe.
+Chorizo Chili is a fun spin on a classic chili recipe.
 Chorizo is packed full of flavor that adds more interest and complexity to the chili.
-I use three different types of beans, a variety of peppers and little bit of chocolate, for a unique and delicious pot of chili.
+I use three different types of beans, a variety of peppers and a little bit of chocolate, for a unique and delicious pot of chili.

 *This post contains affiliate links.*

 I love cooking chilis and soups in the winter.
 The aroma fills the house as it simmers on the stove and has everyone looking forward to dinnertime.
-Our family favorite chili recipe is chorizo chili.
+Our family’s favorite chili recipe is chorizo chili.
 The chorizo adds a huge punch of flavor to the chili.
 Once you start making chorizo chili, you’ll have a hard time cooking traditional chili with any other meat.

 When I make chili, I start by chopping up all of my veggies.
 It’s easier for me to have them diced and ready to go, versus trying to chop and cook at the same time.
 After the prep work is done, then I get started cooking.
 Brown the chorizo in a large pot with a little bit of olive oil, or whatever cooking oil you prefer.
-I usually use my large Dutch oven for making chili, but any large stock pot works.
-Once the chorizo is browned, add the onions, peppers and garlic.
+I usually use my large Dutch oven for making chili, but any large stockpot works.
+Once the chorizo is browned, add the onions, peppers, and garlic.
 Cook the veggies until they become a little soft and start smelling delicious.
 Then it’s time to add the beans.
 Be sure to drain and rinse the beans thoroughly before adding them to the chili!
-Along with the beans, add a cup of frozen corn, a can of diced tomatoes (drained!) and a can of tomato sauce.
+Along with the beans, add a cup of frozen corn, a can of diced tomatoes (drained!), and a can of tomato sauce.